BoldGrid/boldgrid-seo/readme.txt

 = 1.3.1 In Progress =
 * Update:       Added SEO Analysis, and new features.
+* Update:       Upgrade class has been added to handle upgrades from older version to newer ones.

 = 1.3 =
 * Misc:			JIRA WPB-2420	Added EOF line breaks.